Posts

 Image

 2003 Dir.
-David Morwick The grisly murders of several students at a quiet college campus tie in with recent sightings of a red-hooded figure creeping around the local woods.
-Student Peter Bloom decides to investigate, and before long realises that the killer, who has a connection to the school library, is also obsessed with fairy tales.
-Peter must act quickly to figure out the bizarre modus operandi and stop the killer before they strikes again… 'A flash of red...
+David Morwick The grisly murders of several students at a quiet college campus coincide with recent sightings of a red-hooded figure creeping around the local woods.
+Student Peter Bloom decides to investigate, and before long he realises that the killer, who has a connection to the school library, is also obsessed with fairy tales.
+Peter must act quickly to figure out the bizarre modus operandi and stop the killer before they strike again… 'A flash of red...
 Then you're dead. ' I bought Little Erin Merryweather for £1 in a local discount shop.
 I wasn’t really expecting much; so was pleasantly surprised when it actually turned out to be not half bad.
 It certainly has its fair share of interesting moments and startling imagery.
 And it was £1.
-An intriguing opening sets the fairy tale-image drenched scene, as a young college student is lured into the woods by a mysterious figure in a red cape, only to be set upon and gutted.
-Even though we don’t see the act,
+An intriguing opening sets the fairy tale-image drenched scene, as a young college student is lured into the woods by a mysterious figure in a red cape, only to be pounced upon and gutted.
+Even though we don’t see

 RIP Ingrid Pitt 1937 – 2010